sourcegraph/jetbrains/TESTING.md

 #### Expected behaviour

 * Scrollbar is **not moving automatically** while new message tokens are generated.
 You can easily read older messages without interruptions and scrolling is smooth.

+### PLG
+1. Log in to Sourcegraph.com with a free account.
+2. Ensure PLG features are enabled for your account (refer to the `cody-pro-jetbrains` feature flag for your Sourcegraph account).
+3. Open the `Cody` toolbar.
+4. Open the `Subscription` tab. (it should be visible)
+5. The tier should point to `Cody Free`.
+6. The `Upgrade to Cody Pro` button should be visible and should point to https://sourcegraph.com/cody/subscription.
+7. The `Current usage` button should be visible and should point to https://sourcegraph.com/cody/manage
+8. Go to accounts settings and switch to a Cody Pro account.
+9. Open the `Subscription` tab again (it should still be visible)
+10. The tier should now point to `Cody Pro`.
+Current usage should be visible.
+11. The `Upgrade to Cody Pro` button should **not** be visible.
+12. Go to accounts settings and switch to an Enterprise account (non-dotcom).
+13. The subscription tab and all PLG-related messages should not be shown.
+14. Switch back to the Sourcegraph.com free account (set it as active).
+15. The `Subscription` tab should be visible again.

+### PLG rate limits
+1. Log in to a Sourcegraph.com free account with rate limits exceeded.
+2. Open the `Cody` toolbar.
+3. Type a message in the chat.
+A notification about the exceeded rate limit should be shown.
+It should suggest upgrading to Cody Pro.
+4. Trigger autocomplete in the editor.
+A similar notification should be shown to the user.
+5. Upgrading to Cody Pro should remove the rate limit notifications.

 ## Other